Recent Legal Update

 Process & Timing

-1. Who files: The administrator (personal representative).
+- Who files: The administrator (personal representative).
 Where: The Estates Division of the Clerk of Superior Court in the county where the estate is administered.
 What: Typically a 90-day inventory (often handled on the AOC inventory form used by the clerk) and later an annual account and/or final account with supporting documentation.
-When: Commonly, the inventory is due within about 90 days after qualification (local practice and clerk instructions matter).
+When: The inventory is generally due within 3 months after qualification.

-5. File the required accounting(s) and close the estate: File an annual account if the estate remains open long enough to require it, or file a final account once administration is complete and all distributions are made.
+- File the required accounting(s) and close the estate: If the estate remains open beyond one year after qualification, an annual account is generally required.
+A final account is then filed when administration is complete and all distributions are made, subject to the timing rules in N.C.
+Gen. Stat. § 28A-21-2 and any extension allowed by the clerk.
 If the clerk accepts the final filing, the clerk can discharge the administrator from further duties.

 Exceptions & Pitfalls